Nesvilab/MSFragger/README.md

 The easiest way to run MSFragger/Philosopher tools is using [FragPipe GUI](https://github.com/Nesvilab/FragPipe).
 FragPipe also includes additional tools such as DIA-Umpire SE module for DIA data, and SpectraST-based spectral library building module.

-For command-line option, see a detailed [Tutorial](http://philosopher.nesvilab.org/example_2.html).
+For command-line option to run MSFragger/Philosopher tools see [Tutorial](http://philosopher.nesvilab.org/example_2.html).

 ## Release Notes
 The latest version of MSFragger was released on 2019-02-22.